ashikbaraili7-cell/AshikBK-SmartColdChain-AI/README.md

 - Any external images, code samples, or datasets (if later added) will be used only under appropriate open-source or Creative Commons licences, and properly credited.

----
-### Summary
-Smart Cold Chain Monitor (SCCM) uses AI to predict temperature risks in food and pharmaceutical logistics.
-It analyzes real-time sensor data, detects anomalies, and alerts operators before spoilage occurs.
-A simple tool designed for SMEs to reduce waste and protect product quality.